-Now, let me share with you one of my favorite insider secrets to make your Paris fairy tale trip unforgettable.
-For about $80 USD per person per night, you could stay in a tiny, double room in a 2 star, bare bones hotel.
-But, for the same price, you can enjoy a luxurious, upscale, professionally decorated Paris apartment, in a prime location, with full kitchen and breath-taking views of the Eiffel Tower.
-Yes, that’s right!!!
+Accommodations will be a large portion of your vacation expense.
+For about $80 USD per person per night, you could stay in a very small, double room in a 2 star, bare bones hotel.
+But, for the same price, you can enjoy an upscale Paris apartment, in a prime location, with full kitchen and Eiffel Tower views.
+Yes, that’s right!
 For the same price!
-Your eyes are not playing tricks on you…neither am I.
+The trick is to travel with a few friends or family members, and consider low season instead of high.

 Why Choose an Apartment over a Hotel?